 Funeral services will be held Saturday, September 28th, at 12:00 noon in the East Mill Creek First Ward Chapel, 2702 East Evergreen Avenue (3435 South) in Salt Lake City.
 Friends and family may call Friday from 6 to 8 p.m. at the Holbrook Mortuary (3251 South 2300 East) and at the church on Saturday from 10:30-11:30 a.m. before the funeral.
 Interment will be in the Salt Lake City Cemetery.

-To send flowers to Richard Lee Morrison's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard Lee Morrison, please visit our floral store.